fahdd95/Click-to-translate/README.md

 # Click to translate chrome extension

+*Click to translate* allows you to translate any element on the page by click (Ctrl-key and left-click).
-Click to translate is a real time video translator for NRK TV , Youtube and other websites.
+*Click to translate* is also a real time video translator for NRK TV, Youtube and other websites.

 **Version Number: 0.1**